-Identifying the best restaurants in Thessaloniki is a somewhat subjective quest.
-One thing is for sure though; Greece’s second city is much more of a gourmand than Athens.
-Over the past few years, a number of excellent eateries have opened up in Thessaloniki that have really helped to put the city on the map with foodie travellers.
+Identifying the best restaurants in Thessaloniki is somewhat subjective.
+However, one thing is for sure: Greece’s second city is much more of a gourmand than Athens.

 The Best Restaurants in Thessaloniki

 The best restaurants in Thessaloniki are a diverse mix.
 They range from the classic to the innovative.